QuTech-Delft/quantuminspire/README.md

 ## Known issues

-* Some test-cases call protected methods
 * Known issues and common questions regarding the Quantum Inspire platform can be found in the [FAQ](https://www.quantum-inspire.com/faq/).

 ## Bug reports

 Please submit bug-reports [on the github issue tracker](https://github.com/QuTech-Delft/quantuminspire/issues).

-## Note

-If you are getting import errors related to `tests.quantuminspire` when running the above commands after a `pip install -e .`, as a workaround you should remove the package `tests` installed by older versions of `marshmallow-polyfield` (a Qiskit dependency):

-`rm -Rf env/lib/python3.7/site-packages/tests`